 Included: Lunch, snacks, and transportation between select schools and Ohio State’s Pomerene Hall, 1760 Neil Ave.

-TDAI is grateful for our summer camp Sponsors and Partners.
+TDAI is grateful for our Sponsors, Partners, and Advisory Board.
 Thank you for your support!

 Drs.
 Ajit Chaudhari and

-TDAI’s Data Science Summer Camp is grateful for support from the Battelle Engineering, Technology and Human Affairs Endowment and our advisory board.
+TDAI is grateful for support from the Battelle Engineering, Technology and Human Affairs Endowment and the Connect and Collaborate Grant.